tassosho/mimic2/README.md

 ### Installing dependencies

 #### using docker (recommended)
-1. make sure you have docker installed
+1. make sure you have Docker installed

 1. Build Docker

-   the Dockerfile comes with a gpu option or cpu option.
+   The Dockerfile comes with a GPU option or CPU option.
 If you want to use the GPU in docker make sure you have [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) installed

    gpu: `docker build -t mycroft/mimic2:gpu -f gpu.Dockerfile .`